 However hard the market slams a stock, there's always the chance it'll come bouncing right back.
 We'll consult our Motley Fool CAPS community to find shares on the rebound, examining one specific sector of the economy in search of companies with rising CAPS ratings.

 There are 172 stocks listed under "industrials" in the CAPS' screener, of which many carry well-respected four- and five-star ratings.
 Those accolades mean our 180,000 CAPS members are confident that these stocks will beat the market in the months ahead, but let's see what members are saying about the ones below:

 52-Week Price Change

 Source: Motley Fool CAPS.

-International and financial worries are again gripping the market, but with the S&P 500 falling 2% over the past 12 months, it may be surprising to learn that the CAPS aerospace/defense stocks have done better, rising 4% in that same time span.
+International and financial worries are again gripping the market, but even with the S&P 500 virtually unchanged over the past 12 months, it may not be surprising to learn that with a weak economy the CAPS industrial stocks fared worse, losing 14% in that same time span.
 So let's take a closer look at why investors think some of these other companies won't be jumping from the frying pan into the fire now that the markets are roiled again.

 The ball's in your court

-You don't have to be a multibillion-dollar defense contractor to make it big.
-Read the Fool's new report "Too Small to Fail: Two Small Caps the Government Won't Let Go Broke" that details these up-and-coming leaders in the aerospace business.
+You don't have to be an international giant to make it big.
+Read the Fool's new report, "Too Small to Fail: Two Small Caps the Government Won't Let Go Broke," that details these up-and-coming leaders in the aerospace business.